top of page

 Badger den near Montaño, Albuquerque (Note classic large mound of dirt excavated)

-Badger dig/den identification:
+Badger burrow identification:

 Smaller digs, many in an area, indicate foraging for voles, pocket gophers, ground squirrels, grubs or insects.